-Attracted to the industry by the variety and number of opportunities available, Narinder had a smooth transition into the industry, initially investing a small amount of money in getting him started.
-However, the most important thing to him was being able to invest enough time.
+Narinder had a smooth transition into the industry.
+He was first attracted to the trades by the number of opportunities available, so he invested a small amount of money in getting started.
+However, the most important thing to him was investing enough time.
 Narinder wanted to ensure he was learning as much as he could about the industry.

 Though good money can be made as either an electrician, gas engineer or both, that was never the main aim for Narinder.
 Instead, he wanted to do a good job and leave customers happy and safe.

 Working hard to complete his training, Narinder aimed to set up his own business.
 And in 2007, he launched Solar RGB.

 Qualified as both a gas engineer and electrician, Narinder focuses mainly on the electrical side of things.
 An experienced electrician, he completes installs and maintenance at both a domestic and commercial level.